 Application process for unzoned clearing of native vegetation

-The Planning Act 1999 requires all applications to clear native vegetation to be publicly exhibited for 28 days.
+The Planning Act 1999 requires all applications to clear native vegetation to be publicly exhibited for 14 or 28 days.

-The application is advertised in a local newspaper and available on the Development Applications Online.
+The application is advertised on Development Applications Online.

 The application is circulated to Northern Territory (NT) Government service authorities and to the local municipality who assess for compliance with NT legislation.
 A site inspection may also be conducted.